lban2049/lodash/.aigne/doc-smith/docs/api-number.md

 # Number

-Lodash provides a set of utility Number functions for working with and manipulating numbers.
-These functions can help you clamp numbers within a specific range, check if a number is within a given range, or generate random numbers.
+This section provides a detailed reference for Lodash functions that operate on or return numbers.
+These utilities help with constraining values within a range, checking if a number falls within a specific range, and generating random numbers.

-For more complex mathematical calculations, refer to the [Math](./api-math.md) section of the documentation.
+For mathematical operations, see the [Math](./api-math.md) section.

 ---